 After getting a good nights sleep, be sure to eat some type of breakfast.
 Pancakes, Waffles and eggs are all delicious but I prefer to go for more savory, non-typical breakfast foods.
 Before Soundset Festival this year, I ate a big roast beef sandwich, a few packages of string cheese and 2 bananas to get me going and I was content for a while.
 Point being, if you’re not in the mood for standard breakfast foods, just get SOMETHING in you.
 Other solid options are granola bars, peanut butter and jelly, pasta salad, chicken breasts, burritos or even leftover pizza.

 When you arrive, sniff around the dining options as you check out the festival grounds.
 Food trucks can be a bit pricey but they’re a great option.
 They offer a wide variety of healthy and unhealthy yet sustaining meals that can be a strong next step to keep you running.
 I like to get something easy in my stomach right away and also keep something in mind to eat later.
 Once you choose something, try to grab some shade, sit down and take a break for a bit.
 Check out the set times and plan breaks around off-times when your favorite bands aren’t playing.
 This is a great time to duck out for a bit to re-charge.

 Another important point is to keep electrolytes in mind – that will make a big difference in your day.
 If you start to feel weak, slam a Gatorade or two and you’ll feel a world of difference.
 Most people are there to see the headliner, so just make decisions throughout the event so you can remember their set the next day.

-Alternatively, you can start the day by slamming a box of Franzia with nothing in your tummy but a few Skittles and see how the day goes but I don’t recommend that.
+Alternatively, you can start the day by slamming a box of Franzia with nothing in your tummy but a few Funyons and see how the day goes but I don’t recommend that.
 Have a great time, make memories and come see us again next year!